mocha-parallel/mocha-parallel-tests/README.md

 ## Differences with mocha

-Main difference with `mocha` comes from the fact that all files are executed in separate processes and don't share the scope.
+Main difference with `mocha` comes from the fact that all files are executed in separate processes/threads and don't share the scope.
 This means that even global variables values that you could've used to share the data between test suites will not be reliable.
 There's also some specific behaviour for some of the `mocha` CLI options like `--bail`: it's just applied to each test in its process.
 You can see the full list of differences [here](https://github.com/mocha-parallel/mocha-parallel-tests/wiki/Differences-with-mocha).

 There's also a [list of limitations](https://github.com/mocha-parallel/mocha-parallel-tests/wiki/Limitations) that you can hit when you launch your tests with `mocha-parallel-tests`.